 Stockport Plaza is an Art Deco gem dating back to 1932 and painstakingly restored to the condition it was in on opening day.
 It now hosts films, theatre, comedy and more in stunning surrounds, as well as having a highly-rated café.

 Opened in 2001, this huge American-style multiplex cinema in Manchester’s Great Northern Warehouse boasts 16 screens and over 3,000 seats.
-The advantage of this cinema is that there are some genuinely appealing things to do nearby – including champagne bar Épernay, coffee spot Grindsmith and new street food complex B.EAT Street.
+The Deansgate location means that there are plenty of upmarket food and drink options right outside for those of you looking to make an evening out of it.